cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/core.rst

 .. rubric:: Data Abstractions

-There are two main data abstractions: *streams* and *datasets*.
+There are two main data abstractions: *Streams* and *Datasets*.
 Streams are ordered, partitioned sequences of data, and are the primary means of bringing data from external systems into the CDAP in real time.
 Datasets are abstractions on top of data, allowing you to access your data using higher-level abstractions and generic, reusable Java